johnpl-io/gars_nvidia/README.md

 GARS works as a generative image diffusion model design tool.
 GARS takes advantage of fast SDXL (Stable Diffusion XL) Lightning models and CPU offloading to allow for seamless use on a Nvidia RTX 3070 Ti.
-- The workflow begins by allowing users to start a recommendation session by offering optional preferences and or model configuration.
+- The workflow begins by allowing users to start a recommendation session by offering optional preferences, model configuration, iteration count (We noticed that around 15-25 works optimally).
 Once the user commences the recommendation session, images will appear on the screen in which the user rates from (-1 to 1).
 Users can optionally provide additional control to the recommendation by adjusting prompt element weights and freezing elements entirely.
 After the session is done, a gallery view of all the generated images is provided.